pioorg/Testcontainers-performance-up/README.md

 What should we actually start with, before we start improving things?\
 Establish a baseline.
 And we can use JFR for that.

-Can we do something with the knowledge we have now?
+Can we do something with the knowledge we have now?\
+Sure thing!
+We can squeeze more from our CPU!
+How about

+    ./mvnw test '-Dtest=TestInt*' -DforkCount=4